georgebsr/100-days-of-code-with-codecademy/Second attempt/README.md

 1. Retrieved the first 20 rows of the `users` table to understand its structure.
 2. Identified users born in the 1980s for a targeted email campaign.
 3. Queried users who signed up before May 2017.
-4. Filtered users who were part of an A/B test that displayed ‘bears’ clipart.
+4. Filtered users who were part of an A/B test that displayed `bears` clipart.
 5. Retrieved users who were part of an ad campaign on website `BBB`.
 6. Found users who received ad copy 2 in their campaign.
 7. Identified users who received both a campaign and a test.